Development Image Build Context

 The patch files here are intended to patch older versions of ldmx-sw so that they can be built with newer images that have newer dependencies and compilers.

-ed within ldmx-sw and are applied before the configuration (cmake
+They are git applyed within ldmx-sw and are applied before the configuration (cmake)

 step so that they can modify the build configuration files if need be.